Particular/docs.particular.net/tutorials/nservicebus-step-by-step/4-publishing-events/tutorial.md

 snippet: EventHandler

+> [!NOTE]
-NOTE: Since we are using the Learning Transport, which supports publish/subscribe natively, we don't have to do anything else to subscribe to an event other than create the event handler.
+> Since we are using the Learning Transport, which supports publish/subscribe natively, we don't have to do anything else to subscribe to an event other than create the event handler.
 Other transports do not support native publish/subscribe and require the extra step of [defining the publisher for an event](/nservicebus/messaging/routing.md#event-routing-message-driven).

 ## Exercise